-7 Tips for Financial Wellness in 2021
+7 Tips for Financial Wellness

 Create a budget.
 It’s easy to get into financial trouble if you spend more than you earn.
 By watching your budget more carefully, you might be surprised by how much you spend in certain areas of your life.
 Many banks and credit unions offer budgeting tools directly on their websites.